 One of the first therapies your NMS may mention is corticosteroids ("steroids").
 Corticosteroids are different from the anabolic steroids that are sometimes misused by athletes who want to become stronger.
-Corticosteroids are the only medication known to help slow down the muscle damage and weakness caused by Duchenne.
-Prednisone (Prednisolone) and deflazacort (Emflaza) are both steroids used for the treatment of Duchenne.
-Studies have shown that steroids may extend ambulation by 2-3 years, as well as, preserve pulmonary function.
+Steroids are the only medication known to help slow down the muscle damage and weakness caused by Duchenne.
+Studies have shown that steroids may extend ambulation by 2-3 years, as well as preserve pulmonary function.

 Experts in the field agree it is best to start steroids before the plateau phase, meaning when your child still physically acts similar to their peers.
-In this phase, your child will have learned all of their motor skills (crawling, walking, climbing stairs, etc.) and will have minimal trouble managing these skills independently.
+In this phase, your child will have learned all their motor skills (crawling, walking, climbing stairs, etc.) and will have minimal trouble managing these skills independently.
 This is typically around age 4-5 years.

 The decision to initiate steroids should not be made without extensive education by your NMS.
 While the benefits of steroids have been extensively documented, there are many side effects that you should be made aware of before starting steroids.
 In addition, there are multiple dosing regimens that your NMS may discuss.
 The two most common regimens in the US are doses given at the same time daily, or higher doses given only two days/ week, also referred to as "weekend dosing."
-Be sure to discuss these options with your NMS.
+Be sure to discuss these options in addition to the specific drug prescribed with your NMS.